lesfurets/git-octopus/README.md

 ### What is it all about ?
 Feature branching and continuous integration don't live well together.
 The idea of this project is to reconcile those two by using the mighty power of git.

+I gave a talk about why and how to use it at Devoxx France 2015, but it's in french ;) https://www.parleys.com/tutorial/le-continuous-merge-chez-lesfurets-com

 ###The branching model
 The simpliest form of the model is to have a mainline branch, let's call it `master`, and feature branches on top of that master.
 In a continuous delivery workflow you won't need more than that.